-Once you have registered for your off-campus program, as part of the college’s regular registration process conducted by the Registrar each fall and spring for the coming semester, you will receive a bill from Hope College Business Services.
+Once you have registered for your off-campus program, as part of the college’s regular registration process conducted by the Registrar each fall and spring for the coming semester, you will receive a tuition bill from Hope College Business Services.
 If you and/or your family typically participate in the Budget Payment Plan and you have sent Business Services the enrollment form (an annual requirement), you will be billed on a monthly basis.

 You may find this budget worksheet helpful as you determine the cost of the program.

 Your tuition charges will reflect Hope College tuition rates for a full-time student, unless the program’s tuition is greater than Hope’s, in which case the program’s tuition will be charged.
 Your room and board charges will come directly from your program so they will not appear on your Hope College invoice and you must pay those directly to the program provider.